joeythornberry/blastMD/README.md

 ## Installation

 In the [Releases](https://github.com/joeythornberry/blastMD/releases) tab, you can find "starter sets" that contain the blastMD executable, as well as some default HTML templates to help you get started quickly.
-Download and unzip the starter set, and you can run ./blastmd from inside it!
+Download and unzip the starter set, and you can run BlastMD from inside it!

 ## Usage